 Varies

-New Horizons for Seniors Program provides up to Up to $25,000 (community stream) projects that empower seniors, encourage social participation and inclusion of seniors, and improve their quality of life, including small community-based grants and larger pan-Canadian projects.
-Applications are accepted Annual Call.
+New Horizons for Seniors Program provides Up to $25,000 (community stream).
+Supports projects that empower seniors, encourage social participation and inclusion of seniors, and improve their quality of life, including small community-based grants and larger pan-Canadian projects.
+Annual Call.
 (As of March 2026, verified against Employment and Social Development Canada program guidelines)

 Eligibility & Details